DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/intermission.md

 Forest's roads which were presumed to be made by dwarfs.
 Confirmation of fairies passing by via cameras.
 With just few more years, maybe at least no more than 10 years, humans would barging into forest's depths.
-But - that was trap of foreign gods.
+But - that was trap of sidhes.

 [Farewell, Your Majesty.]